sage-code/eve/manual/structure.md

 **Method context**

 Every method has a local context.
 Members defined in local context are private.
 In this context a method can implement static attributes using "." prefix.
-These attributes are properties of the method and can be accessed from current script using dot notation.
+These attributes are properties of the method and can be accessed from current module using dot notation.

 **Method results**